jkriste/jkriste/README.md

 <img src="https://i.imgur.com/7L0dG9K.png" alt="Banner">

-I'm a Computer Science student at Clemson University, planning to graduate May 2023.
+I am a software engineer, currently working at American Airlines.
+I've been programming as a hobby since I was 12 years old and I am glad to say that I turned this hobby into a career.
-I love Computer Science for the simplicity of building _something_ out of ✨ **nothing**. ✨ I'm a quick learner and take pride in my work.
+I love computer science for the simplicity of building _something_ out of ✨ **nothing**. ✨ I'm a detail-oriented, quick learner and I take pride in my work.
 Check out the pinned repositories below to see examples of what I've made and worked on!

 ### 💻 Tech Stack